cknaorem-21/eDukan/README.md

 The project is deployed and accessible at [https://edukan-ap98.onrender.com/](https://edukan-ap98.onrender.com/).

-Note: Intial load time may take long due use of free plan at render.
-Further load time will be faster.
+**Note: Intial load time may take long due use of free plan at render.
+Load time will be faster after the initial load.**

 ## Admin Credentials